avkonst/hookstate/docs/index/docs/04-nested-state.md

 }
 ```

-you are required to use `nested` method:
+you are required to use the `nested` method:

 ```tsx
 state.nested(props.stateKey).value